michaelalex94536/GRCProjects/README.md

 #### OOK_decoder
 "OOK_decoder" takes an IQ data file captured in the "OOK_capture" project and shows the signals in both time- and frequency domians, in addition to the baseband signal constellation.
 In this project we attempt to decode the baseband garage door opener signals.
 As the IQ data is provided in a zip file, no external hardware is required.

 The image below shows a zoom of the time domain IQ data that was captured in the "OOK_capture" project.
 Holy smokes - the data is not simply OOK - it appears to be Binary FSK modulated (BFSK).
 I haven't been able to find any information on this type of decoding for such old garage door openers.
+In retrospect, the spectrum seemed to have more than one peak, so I'm not surprised.

 ![Model](https://github.com/michaelalex94536/GRCProjects/blob/main/OOK_decoder/ksnip_20230302-182412.png)